Splashcard04/Map-Key/README.md

 ## Pull Request Guide

-If you didn't already know, Map Key is an extension for remapper which is composed of mostly utils, if you would like to PR your own function, constant or preset, follow this guide.

 ### Functions / Utils

 To PR a function make sure that it includes js doc formatted as all others are, if you would like to discuss your pull request or just _life_ join the [discord](https://discord.gg/Q9fvu7Bn87).
 Make sure to include parameters and do your best to keep the format similar to everything else as the functionality should be reletivaly similar for user advantage.
-If you do PR something that looks like a good idea but could use some more execution of some sort, changes will likely be made, but please dont be offended by this, it's just to ensure that your function is the best it can be for MapKey.
+If your PR includes elements that need adjustments or improvement, then changes might be made before it gets merged.
+This is just to ensure that your PR is the best it can be for Map Key, so if you have any issues with changes made to your PR then feel free to contact us.

 ### Constants